Skip to content

 #Frequently Asked Questions

 Test your RAM with Windows Memory Diagnostic first.
-If RAM is fine, check CPU/GPU temperatures for overheating.
+If RAM passes, check CPU/GPU temperatures for overheating.
 Then reseat all hardware components and update drivers.
-Most cases are fixed by replacing faulty RAM.
+If nothing else works, test with minimal hardware to isolate the faulty part.
+Most cases come down to one bad RAM stick.

 Yes.
 Overheating CPUs or GPUs cause hardware instability that triggers this error.
 Clean dust from fans, improve airflow, and check temperatures with monitoring software.
-Temperatures above 85°C under load indicate overheating.
+Anything above 85 degrees C under load points to overheating.

-Run Windows Memory Diagnostic (mdsched.exe).
-If you have multiple RAM sticks, test them one at a time by removing all but one and running the test.
+Run Windows Memory Diagnostic by pressing Windows + R and typing mdsched.exe.
+If you have multiple sticks, pull all but one and run the test on each stick individually.
 Replace any stick that shows errors.
+The whole process takes 10-20 minutes per stick.

 Fone.tips Editorial Team